 The best time to visit is from October to March.

-from 1350 Euros per person for 2 participants
+from 1700 € per person with 2 participants

 Price decreases as the number of participants increases

 An easy tour by car.
 Only the heat can cause you trouble at times.

 There is still a lot of poverty in central India.
 The mostly rural regions are connected by bad roads, so that the daily stages by car can also be very long and strenuous, because you often do not travel faster than 40 km/h.
 At the same time, it is possible to observe the rural life of the Indian population from the car.